pgrund/owasp-dependency-check/README.md

 ## About

-An alpine container containing version 5.0.0M2 of the [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) CLI, along with a pre-seeded database to speed up scans.
+A container based on [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) CLI, along with a pre-seeded database to speed up scans and prevent hitting rate limits from the database servers.

 ## Install